hisn00/smart-glasses-assistive-device/README.md

 1. Ultrasonic sensor detects objects in front.
 2. Arduino calculates the distance.
 3. If an obstacle is close, the buzzer beeps faster.
-4. LED lights up as a visual indicator.

 ---

 ## Author